rackspace/runway/docs/source/runway_config.rst

           - us-east-2
           - us-west-1

-Here we are stating that the Cloudformation stacks may be deployed to `us-east-2` only, while the Serverless application may be deployed to three US regions.
+Here we are stating that the Cloudformation stacks may be deployed to ``us-east-2`` only, while the Serverless application may be deployed to three US regions.

-When there are multiple deployments, they are created in the order they are listed in `runway.yml` (or destroyed in reverse order).
-Runway does not attempt to determine the order itself based on dependencies between the deployments.  **((VERIFY!!))**
+When there are multiple deployments, they are created in the order they are listed in ``runway.yml`` (or destroyed in reverse order).
+Runway does not attempt to determine the order itself based on dependencies between the deployments.

-Whether to use one deployment or many is currently mostly a stylistic choice.  **((Other reasons TBA...))**
+Whether to use one deployment or many is currently mostly a stylistic choice.
-Typically, modules that are tightly coupled should be in the same deployment, so in this particular example a single deployment would be preferred.
+Typically, modules that are tightly coupled should be in the same deployment, so in this particular example the earlier single deployment would be preferred.

 Environments